w1ndstone/minecraft-server/README.md

 > Enabling this sends a keepalive packet once per second to a player, and only kicks for timeout if none of them were responded to in 30 seconds.
 Responding to any of them in any order will keep the player connected.
 AKA, it won't kick your players because 1 packet gets dropped somewhere along the lines
 ~ https://purpur.pl3x.net/docs/Configuration/#use-alternate-keepalive

----

-## Chunks

-### [spigot.yml]

-#### view-distance

-`Good starting value: 4`

-View-distance is distance in chunks around the player that the server will tick.
-Essentially the distance from the player that things will happen.
-This includes furnaces smelting, crops and saplings growing, etc. You should set this value in [spigot.yml], as it overwrites the one from [`server.properties`] and can be set per-world.
-This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `no-tick-view-distance`.
-No-tick allows players to load more chunks without ticking them.
-This effectively allows players to see further without the same performance impacts.

 ### [paper.yml]